spatiotemporal-data/spatiotemporal-data.github.io/posts/ts_conv.md

 Content:
 - Motivation
+- Preliminaries
-- Prior art on global trend modeling
+- Prior art on global trend modeling with circulant matrix nuclear norm minimization
 - Local trend modeling with circular convolution
 - LCR: A unified optimization with an efficient implementation
 - Python implementation with `numpy`